-Four European Committee meetings were held in 2015 (as it was also the case in 2014).
+Two European Committee meetings were held in 2016 (four in 2015).

 In addition to these meetings held at the European level, social dialogue takes place at local level too.
-In 2015, 76 meetings (72 in 2014) were held with staff representatives (30 meetings in France, 1 meeting in Italy, 9 in Switzerland, 32 meetings in Germany, 4 meetings in Sweden).
+In 2016, 55 meetings (76 in 2015) were held with staff representatives (31 meetings in France, 1 meeting in Italy, 7 in Switzerland, 12 meetings in Germany, 4 meetings in Sweden).
 The breakdown of the meetings by location held in previous years is available in our previous Communications on Progress.